shathviki/MoodSyncAI/README.md

 *  Leverages computer vision using OpenCV, and ML through the use of TensorFlow and Deepface library for facial analysis with pre-trained models.

-*  Classifies moods into predefined categories: Happy, Sad, Neutral, Surprised, Angry
+*  Classifies moods into predefined categories:  Anger, Disgust, Fear, Happy, Sad, Surprise, Neutral

 ##  🎵 Mood-Based Music Recommendations

 *  Integrates with Spotify to curate mood-based playlists.

-*  Dynamically selects tracks that best fit your emotional state:
+*  Dynamically selects tracks that best fit your emotional state

-   *  Happy: Upbeat pop, energetic EDM, or feel-good anthems.

-   *  Sad: Soft indie, emotional ballads, or soothing instrumentals.

-   * Stressed: Lo-fi beats, classical music, or calming acoustic tracks.

-   * Excited: High-energy rock, hip-hop, or dance music.

-   * Relaxed: Jazz, ambient, or nature sounds.

-##  🔄 User Feedback & Personalization

-*  Users can rate how well the recommended playlist matches their mood.

-*  Manual mood adjustment option to refine recommendations.

-*  Feedback loop to improve future suggestions through machine learning.

 #  Tech Stack

-*  Frontend: React Native (for mobile) or React (for web)
+*  Frontend: HTML

-*  Backend: Node.js with Express.js
+*  Backend: Python, Flask

-*  Database: MongoDB or Firebase (for user preferences & history)

 *  Machine Learning: TensorFlow.js / OpenCV for emotion detection